stevelr/wasm-service/README.md

-Simplify implementation of serverless WASM on Cloudflare Workers
+Lightweight library for building Rust-WASM services on Cloudflare Workers.

+The goal of this library is to make it easy to build fast and lightweight HTTP-based services in WASM, hosted on Cloudflare Workers.
+To keep things fast and lightweight, there is a strong preference for significant new capabilities to added as compile-time features or separate libraries.

 ## Features

 - Fully async
-- Request/response bodies can be text, json(serialized), or binary
+- Request & response bodies can be text, json, or binary
 - Non-blocking structured logging
 - Deferred tasks that run after response is returned to client

+## Add-ons

+- CORS handling and OAuth2

 ## Getting started

-To get started with a WASM service, use
+To start a new project,

     wrangler generate -t rust PROJECT \
 	    https://github.com/stevelr/rustwasm-service-template